Celebrity-Dead-or-Alive-4/Front-End/README.md

 ### Motivation
-To make a fun little mini game to test the knowlage of the player
+To make a fun little mini game to test the knowlage of the player.